jerechua/dotfiles/README.md

 	curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh@

-Many thanks to @bryanveloso for making his [dotfiles][2]public which allowed me to fumble through getting my own working.
+Many thanks to @bryanveloso for making his [dotfiles][2]public, which allowed me to fumble through getting my own working.

+Don't run the following unless you're Jeff.
+You'll need to fork this repo and change the .gitconfig file to have your name, email and github username or this will break your git setup.
+You can then change the below command to reference your fork of the dotfiles and run the command to install these dotfiles.

     curl https://raw.github.com/jeffjewiss/dotfiles/master/suit_up.sh | sh